ironcore-dev/ironcore-dev.github.io/docs/iaas/architecture/scheduling.md

 a list of resource-specific capabilities that a Pool can provide, such as CPU, memory, and storage.

 Pools and Classes are defined for all major resource types in IronCore, including compute and storage.
-Resources in the `networking` API have no Pool concept, as they are not scheduled but rather provided on-demand by the network related components.
+Resources in the `networking` API have no Pool concept, as they are not scheduled but rather provided on-demand by the network-related components.
 The details are described in the [networking section](/iaas/architecture/networking).

 An example definition of a Pool from the `compute` API group (MachinePool) is shown below: